swcarpentry/git-novice/instructors.md

 ## Teaching Notes

+*   Try to make it clear that Git and GitHub are not the same thing:
+    Git is an open source version control tool,
+    GitHub is a company that's built a really useful website on top of it.

+*   Ask, "Who uses 'undo' in their editor?"
+    They say, "'Undo' is the simplest form of version control."

+*   Decide in advance whether all the learners will work in one shared repository, or whether they will work in pairs (or other small groups) in separate repositories.
+    The former is easier to set up;
+    the latter runs more smoothly.

 *   Make sure the network is working *before* starting this lesson.

 *   Give learners a five-minute overview of what version control does for them